 Liquidation Process: A step-by-step guide

 Liquidation commonly occurs when a company can no longer pay its debts, resulting in company assets being sold off in order to pay creditors.
-The company liquidation process can be voluntary or it can be court-ordered, with the end game in either case being to ‘liquidate’ the company.

 In any case, the first step in the liquidation process is for the company directors to seek impartial advice from an insolvency expert, before convening a meeting with shareholders to announce the intended liquidation.